rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/Labsetup_mk.md

 #  Multitenant Workshop setup

 ## OCI cloud account

 This Lab uses Linux server with Oracle Software from Oracle Marketplace.
 We can get to this image by logging into Oracle Cloud.
 The Lab is self driven and can the done in the following ways.

-- Instructor led workshop
 - Using Always Free account
 - Using Your Oracle Cloud account

-If this Lab is part of a Instructor led Workshop you can use the Lab settings provided below.
+#### Always Free Account

-If you are using the always free account, ensure you have activated the free account that can give access to Autonomous database and one OCPU VM server.
+If you are using the always free account, the free account gives access to Autonomous database and one OCPU VM server.
+For more information check out the Link on how to get it.

+#### Oracle Cloud Account
-If you have a Cloud account, you can use that to test out the lab.
+If you already have Cloud Account, then you will already have tenant name, username and password needed to login and provision a workshop server.

-In all the cases, we are going to Oracle Cloud Marketplace and provision a server from the marketplace.

-And if not already done, create a one click quick start network configuration and then install the VM from Oracle Marketplace as shown below.

-## Lab Settings

-- **Tenancy**:  <Provided by Instructor or part of the always Free account>
-- **Username/Password**: Sent via email
-- **Compartment**: <Provided by Instructor or part of the always Free account>
-- **VCN**:  <Provided by Instructor or Create one after logging in >
-- **Region**:  <Provided by Instructor or part of the always Free account>

 ------------------------------------------------------------------------